 import datetime

-current = datetime.datetime.now()
+= datetime.datetime.now()

-last_week = current + datetime.timedelta(weeks = -1)
+current = current + datetime.timedelta(weeks = -1)

-after = datetime.datetime(last_week.year, last_week.month, last_week.day)
+last_week = datetime.datetime(last_week.year, last_week.month, last_week.day)

-activities = client.get_activities(after = after)
+after = client.get_activities(after = after) activities

 Assuming we run this chunk of code on a Monday, it should give us every Strava activity from the previous Monday up to the present.